AIFFEL-GuacaMole/MoE_gin/README.md

 ---

-Mixed_GIN aims to advance the state-of-the-art in molecular property prediction by robustly integrating multiple GIN-based embeddings.
+MoE_gin aims to advance the state-of-the-art in molecular property prediction by robustly integrating multiple GIN-based embeddings.
 For further detail